telekom/oscake-documentation/docs/configuration.md

-## Configuration of the "OSCake"-Reporter
+## Configuration of the OSCake-Reporter

 ### Commandline options
 In order to keep the output volume in the \*oscc file as concise as possible, the `dependency-granularity`can be set.
 It defines the tree level of package dependencies and restricts the packages concerning to their level (mainly used for verification reasons).